altankurt/weather-app/README.md

 ## Usage

-1. When you run the application for the first time, you'll be prompted to enter an OpenWeatherMap API key.
+1. When you run the application for the first time in a new browser session, you'll be prompted to enter an OpenWeatherMap API key.
 2. If you don't have an API key, sign up at [OpenWeatherMap](https://openweathermap.org/) and get a free API key.
 3. After entering your API key, select a city from the list of Turkish cities.
 4. Current weather information for the selected city will be displayed.